eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 an Attestation Provider, namely registration, and possibly withdrawal and suspension.

-After receiving one or more PIDs or attestations, a Wallet Instance can present User attributes from these attestations to **Relying Parties**.
+After receiving one or more PIDs or attestations, a Wallet Unit can present User attributes from these attestations to **Relying Parties**.
-On the right-hand side of the Wallet Instance, figure 6 shows the Relying Parties.
+On the right-hand side of the Wallet Unit, figure 6 shows the Relying Parties.
 Relying Parties are registered by a **Relying Party Registrar** in their Member State.
 As a result of the registration, a Relying Party receives an access certificate from a **Relying Party